Raghavendiran-K/Design-with-Advanced-Engineering-Materials-Project/README.md

 # Design-with-Advanced-Engineering-Materials-Project
-This project is intended to find the engineering parameters of the lamina
+This project is intended to find the engineering parameters of the fibre lamina in different orientations